MCJack123/CraftOS-PC/docs/md/cli.md

 With these arguments, you can seamlessly replace `java -jar ccemux-launcher.jar` in any script with `craftos`.

+In addition, you can use `--migrate` to trigger CCEmuX migration, even if data is already present.

 ## Help & version
 If you want to see an overview of the available options for your version of CraftOS-PC, you can use the `-h` flag to show the help.
 You can also view the version information as well as compiled features with the `-V` flag.